 Volume Two, Hasidism, is devoted to the psychological and spiritual wisdom embodied in Jewish spiritual tradition.
 Relying on Jung’s concepts and Buber’s Hasidic interpretations, Neumann seeks alternatives to the legalism and anti-feminine bias that he says have dominated collective Judaism since the Second Temple.
-He argues that modern Jews can develop psychological wholeness through an appropriation of Hasidic legends, Talmudic texts, and kabbalistic mysteries, including especially the Zohar.
-Exclusively, this volume includes a preface by Moshe Idel.
-An appendix, Neumann’s four-lecture series from the 1940s, gives a glimpse of his intended, unpublished part three.
+He argues that modern Jews can develop psychological wholeness through an appropriation of Hasidic legends, Talmudic texts, and Kabbalistic mysteries, including especially the Zohar.
+Exclusively, this volume includes a foreword by Moshe Idel.
+An appendix, Neumann’s four-lecture series from the 1940s, gives a glimpse of his intended, unpublished Part Three.

 "Erich Neumann is cited more than any single psychoanalytic writer in the ever-growing exploration of Kabbalah and psychology.
 So it is gratifying that his work on Kabbalah and Hasidism can now enrich this vibrant discussion.
 Neumann’s especial contribution is the development of the theme of dual transformation, of the world and of the soul, for Jewish mystical psychology, and highlighting the Hasidic move away from moralism towards radical embracing of the full range of psychic manifestation.
 This exquisitely crafted project will be of profound interest to all who are concerned with the religious life as such." - Professor Jonathan Garb, Gershom Scholem Chair in Kabbalah; Chair, Department of Jewish Thought, Hebrew University of Jerusalem, Israel